 This was the emphasis that Satan himself was putting on his tests of Jesus, that is, in effect, Satan was saying to Jesus: "I want you to prove that you are the son of God by doing this...."

-In reality, it was Satan's hopes to trick Jesus, to deceive Jesus, into being disobedient.
+In reality, it was Satan's hope to trick Jesus, to deceive Jesus, into being disobedient.
 Satan was not asking Jesus to prove that Jesus was Jehovah God.
-Certainly Satan would have known if Jesus was Jehovah, and knowing that, would have also known that it would fruitless to try to deceive Jehovah into disobeying or denying Himself.
+Certainly, Satan would have known if Jesus was Jehovah, and knowing that, would have also known that it would be fruitless to try to deceive Jehovah into disobeying or denying Himself.

 Let us read the context: